 WALSH: Because I think his life is in a kind of a purgatory now.
 And he can't move it out of there until he makes this confession.
 He couldn't begin to rebuild his life while still professing the greatest lie that sport has ever seen.
 Because when you hold yourself up as an icon to the cancer community, and you've built your platform - the thing that got you up there so high that everybody could see you - that platform is an entire lie.
 But you stand there and you accept all the applause.

 And you basically go on oath and say, I never doped, I would never dope.
 And people believe you and they invest their trust, their love, their faith in you.
 Whoo, well, the only way that - when that platform crumbles, as it did with the USADA report, the only way for Lance Armstrong to begin some kind of rehabilitation was to confess to what he had done and see how people would react.

 CORNISH: David Walsh, you've covered Armstrong for 13 years.
 Do you think that this is going to bring you closure and are you going to move on from this story?

 WALSH: Well, I mean, in many ways, I did, Audie, because all the time that I was covering Lance Armstrong, I was still chief sportswriter at the Sunday Times, covering other sports.
 And, in a way, I kind of look forward to it, you know, not having to do all the interviews and write about Lance so much.
 Because it's not exactly a life-affirming story, even though I will always remember it as the most satisfying thing that I will have done in my working life.

 CORNISH: David Walsh, thank you for speaking with us.

 WALSH: It's been a pleasure.

-CORNISH: David Walsh is the chief sportswriter for the Sunday Times of London, and the author of four books on Lance Armstrong.
-Transcript provided by NPR, Copyright National Public Radio.
+CORNISH: David Walsh is the chief sportswriter for the Sunday Times of London and the author of four books on Lance Armstrong.
+Transcript provided by NPR, Copyright NPR.